Deducteam/nubo/README.md

 - Add a maintainer for each library

-- Setup a central repository such that downloading proof package `lib-0.1-enc.tgz` is as easy as `wget REPO/lib-0.1-enc.tgz`.

 - Implement automated type checking of libraries (target `check` of `library.mk`), possibly by providing a script alongside the `Makefile`